-I cannot blame PDAO for looking really closely at the documents because there are many who apply who don’t really have a disability but just want to take advantage of the privileges given to those who are, which is actually an accommodation given the disability.
-I actually know of people who have done this … who have BOUGHT their PWD ID with a supposed mental disability.
-If a lack of conscience is an acceptable mental disability, then there you go!
+I cannot blame the PDAO for thoroughly examining the documents, as there are many applicants who do not genuinely have a disability but simply wish to take advantage of the benefits granted to those who do.
+I am aware of individuals who have purchased their PWD IDs by falsely claiming to have a mental disability.
+If a lack of conscience can be considered a mental disability, then that certainly applies here!

 Non-apparent disabilities